-On August 23, 2019, we entered into an at market issuance sales agreement (the "2019 ATM Agreement") with B. Riley FBR, Inc. (B. Riley FBR) pursuant to which we may sell common stock through B. Riley FBR from time to time up to an aggregate offering price of \$75.0 million.
-From time to time, we may sell additional shares of our common stock under the 2019 ATM Agreement.
-Depending upon market liquidity at the time, sales of shares of our common stock under the 2019 ATM Agreement may cause the trading price of our common stock to decline and may result in substantial dilution to the interests of other holders of our common stock.
-The sale of a substantial number of shares of our common stock under the 2019 ATM Agreement, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.
+On August 26, 2022, we filed a shelf registration statement (Shelf Registration Statement) on Form S-3 with the SEC (that was declared effective by the SEC on September 6, 2022), which permits us to offer up to \$200.0 million of our common stock, preferred stock, debt securities and warrants in one or more offerings and in any combination, including units from time to time.
+Our Shelf Registration Statement is intended to provide us with flexibility to raise capital in the future for general corporate purposes.
+As part of this Shelf Registration Statement, we also entered into an amendment to an at market issuance sales agreement (as amended, the "ATM Agreement") with B. Riley Securities, Inc. (formerly B. Riley FBR, Inc.) (B. Riley Securities) pursuant to which we may offer and sell common stock through B. Riley Securities from time to time up to an aggregate offering price of \$75.0 million, of which \$10.3 million of our common stock was sold under a previous shelf registration statement on Form S-3, which expired on August 22, 2022 (Prior Shelf Registration Statement).
+In connection with the ATM Agreement and as part of the Shelf Registration Statement, we filed a prospectus supplement to register up to \$64.7 million of our common stock, which represents the remaining shares that we previously registered for sale under the sales agreement or the ATM Agreement.
+From time to time, we may sell additional shares of our common stock under the Shelf Registration Statement or the ATM Agreement or the ATM Agreement may cause the trading price of our common stock to decline and may result in substantial dilution to the interests of other holders of our common stock.
+The sale of a substantial number of shares of our common stock, including under the Shelf Registration Statement or the ATM Agreement, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to sell equity or equity-related securities.